 What is Tiger Milk Tea?

-Tiger Milk Tea and Brown Sugar Milk Tea are basically the same thing in terms of flavour.
+They are basically the same thing in terms of flavour.
 They are both made with milk, sugar syrup and tapioca pearls.

-Tiger Milk Tea has a more distinct appearance than regular Brown Sugar Milk Tea.
+Tiger Sugar Milk Tea has a more distinct appearance than regular Brown Sugar Milk Tea.
 Sugar syrup is used to coat the inside of the glass, thus giving the drink its famous ‘tiger stripes’.
 Brown Sugar Bubble Tea doesn’t have any special decoration as the syrup is mixed into the milk.

 Ingredient round-up

 - Brown sugar – I recommend using dark brown sugar like muscovado.
 You can also use light brown sugar, but the caramel flavour won’t be as intense.
-Alternatively, add 1-2 teaspoons of molasses to brown sugar to give it a more intense flavour.

 - Tapioca pearls – You can use both store-bought and homemade tapioca pearls.
 I recommend using Wu Fu Yuan tapioca pearls.
-They are made with black sugar and are perfect for this drink.

-How to make Tiger Milk Tea
+How to make Tiger Bubble Tea at home

 Success Tips & Tricks